KarrLab/intro_to_wc_modeling/docs/introduction/index.rst

 Inadequate software tools for WC modeling
 -------------------------------------------------------------------------

-As described in :numref:`Section %s <foundational_resources>`, a wide range of tools have been developed for modeling individual pathways.
+As described in :numref:`foundational_resources`, a wide range of tools have been developed for modeling individual pathways.
 However, few of these tools support all of the features needed for WC modeling.
 In particular, few of these tools support the scale required for WC modeling, few of these tools support composite, multi-algorithmic modeling, few of these tools support collaboration, and these tools do not support all of the metadata needed to understand models and their provenance.

 .. _bottlenecks_model_formats:

 Inadequate model formats
 -------------------------------------------------------------------------

-As described in :numref:`Section %s <foundational_resources_model_formats>`, several formats have been developed to describe cell models.
+As described in :numref:`foundational_resources_model_formats`, several formats have been developed to describe cell models.
 However, the lack of a format that supports all of the features needed for WC modeling is a major bottleneck.
 In particular, no existing format can represent (a) the combinatorial complexity of pathways such as transcription elongation which involve billions of sequence-based reactions; (b) the multiple scales that must be represented by WC models such as the sequence of each protein, the subunit composition of each complex, and the DNA binding of each complex; and (c) multi-algorithmic models that are composed of multiple mathematically-distinct submodels :cite:`waltemath2016toward`.

 Lack of coordination among the cell modeling community
 -------------------------------------------------------------------------